 When in Korean – 언제 (eonje)

-The example question below is one of the basic questions you’ll hear when having conversations in Korean.
+The example question below is one of the basic questions you’ll hear when having a Korean conversation.
 The word for “when” in Korean is 언제 (eonje).
 Make sure you know how to answer this one.
 We have two great resources on how to learn Korean dates and Korean numbers.

 한국에 언제 왔어요? (eonje hanguge wasseoyo?)